lainAlien/lainBlog/README.md

 ## enjoy uploading urself to the wired a few kb at a time

 ### todo
-there's a whole bit in post.sh that should be a function but i got lazy
+* there's a whole bit in `post.sh` that should be a function but i got lazy
+* better/more consistent css